River Raid Squadron

 Answers the question:

-What if River Raid was a 2-player co-operative game like I though it was supposed to be when I was 12?
+What if River Raid was a 2-player couch co-op game like I thought it was supposed to be when I was 12?

 This is a port

 This is not just another knockoff made to look like the original River Raid (you know, the legendary game by Carol Shaw and Activision).
 Nope.
 This is a port from the Atari 2600 binary code to a modern game engine.
 Thus, the ground-breaking level generator is the same as the original.
-Even the fantastic flight controls that feel like they suck you into the canyon walls are the same.
+Even the fantastic flight controls that feel like they suck you into the canyon walls are the same (well, minus the near-nil jitter that I smoothed out).
 The things that are different are what I chose to make different, as you will see below.

 Remastered for the Atari 7800